AsalAbbasNejad/DronePath-MIP/README.md

-Multi Drone Building Inspection Routing
+🚁 Multi Drone Building Inspection Routing

-This project implements an optimization model for coordinating multiple autonomous drones to inspect the exterior of buildings.
-Each building instance provides a set of 3D measurement points that must be visited.
-Four drones start simultaneously from a fixed base point, each visits a distinct subset of locations, and all must return to the base.
-The objective is to minimize the total operation time, defined as the time of the last drone to complete its route.
+This project implements an optimization model for coordinating four autonomous drones to inspect building exteriors.
+Each building file provides a set of 3D measurement points that must be visited.
+All drones start together from a base, split the workload, and return to base.
+The goal is to minimize the total mission duration, meaning the time when the last drone lands back at base. ⏱️

-The project solves two provided problem instances:
+Supported datasets

-Edificio1.csv
+📄 Edificio1.csv

-Edificio2.csv
+📄 Edificio2.csv

-Problem Overview
+🔍 Problem Overview

-A consulting company deploys drones equipped with sensors and cameras to scan building surfaces.
-The inspection must satisfy these key constraints.
+A consulting company uses drones to scan building surfaces with cameras and sensors.
+The mission must respect these conditions:

-Exactly four drones are available
+✔️ Four drones available

-All drones start from a shared base point
+✔️ Shared starting base point

-Every point must be visited exactly once by one drone
+✔️ Every point visited exactly once

-Each drone must return to the base
+✔️ Each drone must return to base

-Movement speed is direction dependent
+✔️ Direction dependent speeds

-Upward flight: 1 m/s
+⬆️ Upward 1 m/s

-Downward flight: 2 m/s
+⬇️ Downward 2 m/s

-Horizontal flight: 1.5 m/s
+➡️ Horizontal 1.5 m/s

-Oblique movement time is determined based on dominant motion
+✔️ Oblique motion handled by dominant movement time

-Drones may only travel between grid points that satisfy geometric connectivity rules
+✔️ Strict geometric connectivity rules

-Only specific entry points allow access between the base and the building grid
+✔️ Restricted entry points between base and grid

-The objective is to minimize the maximum completion time among all drones
+✔️ Objective is to minimize the slowest drone completion time

-Solution Approach
+Optimization + geometry + physics working together.
+Nice. 🤓

-The problem is formulated as a Mixed Integer Programming model using the mip library.
-The implementation includes:
+🧠 Solution Approach

-Reading 3D point data from CSV files
+This project uses a Mixed Integer Programming model powered by the mip library.
+Key steps include:

-Constructing a connectivity graph based on geometric constraints
+🗂️ Reading 3D coordinates from CSV

-Computing travel time between reachable coordinates according to vertical and horizontal speed limitations
+🧭 Building connectivity graph from geometric rules

-Filtering unreachable points through graph traversal
+🕑 Computing travel time from speed constraints

-Solving a minimax version of the multi drone Traveling Salesman Problem
+🧹 Filtering unreachable nodes

-Using MTZ constraints to eliminate subtours
+📐 Solving a minimax multi drone Traveling Salesman Problem 🚫 Preventing subtours using MTZ constraints

-Extracting and printing final drone routes
+📤 Extracting and printing final drone paths

-The solver returns feasible routes that collectively cover all measurement points while optimizing task duration.
+The solver produces efficient and valid drone routes.

-Requirements
+⚙️ Requirements

-Python 3.8 or newer is recommended.
+Python 3.8 or newer recommended.

-Install dependencies:
+Install required packages:

 pip install numpy pandas mip

-Running the Program
+▶️ Running the Program

-Run the solver by providing one of the building CSV files as argument:
+Run using one of the building datasets:

 python main.py Edificio1.csv